JoeSiu/sdsandbox/README.md

 **Real life result:**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/vS7hcChmkJw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8JHAZ7E5iOc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Unfortunately, the model seems isn't working as intended.
+Most of the time the car either stay still or will crash into the wall.
+While it is still able to detect some features like the wall or background, the result looks unstable compare to version 1.